PrincipalComponent-zz/AXA_Telematics/Readme.md

      train

 The 6 individual models are written to the `Models` folder and are in a submittable format.
+You can also run models individually by executing (e.g. for a GBM on feature set 2)

+      python train_featureSet2.py

 The file `train_GBM_R.R` has to be run independently (change the marked path inside the file before running).

 ## Trip Matching